vegaprotocol/vega.xyz/src/content/roadmap/02/content.es.md

 ---
-step_title: "H1 2022"
+step_title: H1 2022
 title: Restricted Mainnet
 ---

+## Secure and govern the network

-- Validators are running a decentralised Vega network connected to the Ethereum mainnnet
+- Validators run a decentralised network connected to the Ethereum mainnet
+- Create and vote on governance proposals
-- Token holders can participate in governance, and stake and delegate their tokens
+- Stake and delegate tokens
-- Trading available on the <a href="https://fairground.wtf" target="_blank">Fairground Testnet</a>